BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Policies) |

 These unaudited interim condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2021, which is included in the Company’s S-1.
 Consolidated balance sheet information as of December 31, 2021 presented herein are derived from the Company’s audited consolidated financial statements for the year ended December 31, 2021.

-Reclassifications For the unaudited interim condensed consolidated statement of cash flows for the six months ended June 30, 2022, the Company removed the information regarding assets acquired and liabilities assumed in acquisitions within the non-cash investing and financing activities since such information were inconsistent and redundant to the information already disclosed in Note 7 - Acquisitions.
+Reclassifications | For the unaudited interim condensed consolidated statement of cash flows for the six months ended June 30, 2022, the Company removed the information regarding assets acquired and liabilities assumed in acquisitions within the non-cash investing and financing activities since such information were inconsistent and redundant to the information already disclosed in Note 7 - Acquisitions.
+Reclassifications

 Within the supplemental non-cash investing and financing activities section of the statements of cash flows, the Company reclassified $4,701 from capital expenditures to right of use assets from finance lease liabilities (excluding from acquisitions) for the six months ended June 30, 2022.
 This reclassification did not have an effect on total assets, total liabilities, equity, net income (loss), net income (loss) per share or cash flows for the periods presented.